zammad/zammad-user-documentation/extras/profile-and-settings.rst

          * Light
          * Sync with computer

-      For dark and light you'll fix the dark- or light mode to your taste.
+      For dark and light you'll fix the dark or light mode to your taste.

-      If you choose sync with computer, Zammad will dynamically switch in between both modes depending on what your client prefers at that moment.
+      If you choose sync with computer, Zammad will dynamically select the mode depending on what your client prefers at that moment.

          .. note::